EcoDynIZW/d6/README.md

 only install packages that are not installed with your current R version.

-Again, there is an arguement `geo` so you can decide if you want to install common geodata packages as well (which is the default).
+Again, there is an argument `geo` so you can decide if you want to install common geodata packages as well (which is the default).
 If you are not intending to process geodata, set `geo` to `FALSE`: